oariasz/gia_test/Git Procedures.md

-Create a repository in GitHub        // https://github.com/oariasz/gia_test git remote add origin <url>          // use the name of the created repository on GitHub git branch -M main git pull --rebase origin main        // just in case a README file was created on the web git push -u origin main              // initial push
+Create a repository in GitHub        // https://github.com/oariasz/gia_test git remote add origin <url>          // use the name of the created repository on GitHub git branch -M main git pull --rebase origin main        // WARNING: just in case a README file was created on the web git push -u origin main              // initial push

 3. SYNC MY REPOSITORY COMMITTING ALL THE UPDATES